Spec Ops: The Line: Critical reception

-Critics have noticed that the mechanics of the gamethe actions available to the player, and the responses resulting from said actionscontrast pointedly with many mechanics of popular FPS games, and that the game deliberately used shooter genre clichés in order to illustrate how ludicrous they are in comparison to real warfare.
-In particular, unlike other games of its kind, some critics believe that Spec Ops: The Line does not intend the combat to be a fun experience for the player, but rather aims to engage the player by critiquing the shooter genre for being removed from reality and providing players with an unrealistic, morally dichotomous, escapist fantasy.
+Some critics believe that Spec Ops: The Line does not intend the combat to be a fun experience for the player, citing the contrast between its messaging and its rather formulaic gameplay, but rather that its aims were to engage the player by critiquing the shooter genre, claiming it to be removed from reality and providing players with an unrealistic, morally dichotomous, escapist fantasy.
+Curtis Silver, from Wired, wrote that Captain Martin Walker was a "great vessel, in gameplay and proxy, to carry the human disaster of war".
 The scene depicting the use of white phosphorus has been the subject of much scrutiny due to imagery that includes the corpse of a mother clutching her child, and was described as "troubling".
 In response to complaints that the massacre was unnecessary or exploitative, Williams justified the scene by saying that the plot device was intended to evoke players' anger, and that a valid way to end the game is simply for the player to put the controller down and stop playing.
-Nonetheless, the sequence is considered to be a defining moment of the game's story, and is praised by a large majority of critics.
+Nonetheless, the sequence is considered to be a defining moment of the game's story, and is praised by many critics.
+Davis added that the game received a positive response from war veterans and their families for its depiction of post-traumatic stress disorder and its portrayals of soldiers and civilians.

 In 2014, Former IGN Senior Editor Colin Moriarty included Spec Ops: The Line in his list of Top 25 Favourite Games of All Time.
 He wrote, "What I found underneath its bro-shooter façade was perhaps one of the best stories I've ever experienced in a game, all built around an entirely awesome third-person cover-based shooter.
 Spec Ops is underrated, and it will never see a sequel (nor should it), but it's a must-play for the story alone."
+Simon Bramble from GamesRadar in 2017 called the game "haunting" and "thought-provoking", writing that the events in the game left a very strong and lasting impression even five years following the game's release.
+In 2022, David Wildgoose from GameSpot wrote that the game subverted genre expectations and described it as the "best exploration of bloodlust" in games, and wrote that "Spec Ops: The Line is unwavering in its commitment to the idea that not only is the protagonist of a military shooter a psychopath, but that our demand for and enjoyment of them reveals something deeply ugly about our culture".
+Retrospectively, Spec Ops: The Line was considered to be an influential game, and its release led to further critiques on modern military shooters.